As an association of member clubs, MSGA events are open to all amateur members of golf clubs and associations belonging to the MSGA.

 For the purpose of rules interpretations in any multi format-event of both individual and team play, when there is a conflict in the Rules, rules for team play will take precedence.

 For all Championship events, eligibility and criteria will be posted online.
-Players will also receive a copy of the Conditions of Competition at the event.

 Members of MSGA Member Clubs: A Member of an MSGA club with an active GHIN handicap may play one time without joining the MSGA.
 If the player wins, the cost of membership will be deducted from the winnings in order to set up an MSGA voucher account from which the player will be paid.